 Although the current version of the SAT does not explicitly test on vocabulary words, having a versatile vocabulary can be instrumental in helping students derive meaning from the tricky reading passages and incorporate this vocabulary into their essays.
 Although the two books below are by no means the only resources to build your vocabulary, I would recommend purchasing at least one book catered towards building pertinent vocabulary in addition to your thesaurus service.
 Your essays by no means need to be a word dump and incorporating these into your writing style can set your writing apart from that of other applicants.

 Free Resources for Students

 Taking in-person or online tutoring courses can be expensive and aren’t always right for every student.
 Luckily, there is a multitude of free and quality test prep sites available that fit within every student’s budget.
 Here is a roundup of the best free resources for studying for the ACT or SAT.

 If you are studying for the SAT, then you likely have heard of The College Board.
 It is the company that created and administers the SAT.
 You’ll have to visit their website to register for the SAT (and the AP exams.)

 As you start to prepare for the SAT, you should first spend some time on the College Board website to learn about the overall format and the skills you’ll need.
+The College Board website is an amazing resource.
 It even breaks down the types of questions you’ll see on the SAT and what they are measuring.

 Not only is it a treasure trove for practice questions for the Reading, Writing and Language, and Math sections, but it also has full-length official practice tests.
 These practice exams are the best way to estimate your SAT score because six of the practice exams have been given previously as the actual exams.
 Study these carefully and make sure to spend time analyzing your errors.